Written by Samantha Watson

 The Mütter Museum is America’s finest museum of medical history, and features collections of anatomical specimens, models, and medical instruments.

-The best part about this museum is that it’s located in Philadelphia, which means you can pay it a visit if you’re heading to the 2016 NFDA International Convention & Expo in the same city.
-Tickets are $16 per adult, $14 per senior (65+), $13 per military member with ID, $11 per student with ID or child aged 6 to 17, and free for children 5 and younger.
+The museum is located in Philadelphia, and tickets are $16 per adult, $14 per senior (65+), $13 per military member with ID, $11 per student with ID or child aged 6 to 17, and free for children 5 and younger.

 Museum of Death